 Here, I’ve tried to help you become informed, and help you to make your own decision.

-Yet, I honestly believe you’ll get a solid preparation for the exam and for your future practice if you buy my 90-hour with live instruction in Orlando in March or my 90-hour comprehensive online lactation course.
+Yet, I honestly believe you’ll get a solid preparation for the exam and for your future practice if you buy my 90-hour with live instruction or my 90-hour comprehensive online lactation course.
 As you try to find the right Lactation Education Course for yourself, what next step will you make?